tsande16/pass-core/README.md

 mvn clean package
 ```

-This will produce an executabler jar `pass-core-main/target/pass-core-main.jar`.
+This will produce an executabler jar `pass-core-main/target/pass-core-main.jar` and a docker image `ghcr.io/eclipse-pass/pass-core-main`.

 # Running local build